 The RESCAM inter-university Creation, Arts and Media Network of doctoral schools is governed by an agreement between 18 French universities.

 Choreographer and Professor in (UMR) Litt & Arts, Gretchen Schiller is responsible for the Performing Arts program of the Master in Artistic Creation at the Université Grenoble Alpes (UGA).
 She is director of the Federative Research Structure Creation within Maison de la Création et de l’Innovation.
-She is also the principal investigator of the Performance Laboratory, an IDEX project bringing together academics from the disciplines of geography, performing arts and computer science.
+She was the principal investigator of the IDEX project CDP Performance Laboratory (2018-2021) bringing together researchers in performing arts, geography, and computer science to conduct innovative research in the areas of performance, digital documentation, tools for reading the body in motion, and tangible and intangible heritage.
+She is currently co-directing the CDTools Performance Laboratory (2022-2024), which aims to continue the Performance Laboratory’s research on how to better capture and articulate the human body in the performance of ordinary and extraordinary actions in everyday life, in artistic expressions and in sports activities.
+She is also responsible for the thematic program of training in creative research, REACH, of the UGA graduate school (GS@UGA), which offers an unprecedented disciplinary approach between the arts, history, literature and languages for students from the master’s level up.
 Graduate with an M.A. in choreography from UCLA (USA), she studied videodance in the Visual Arts department of MIT in Cambridge (USA), before beginning her PhD in the Science Technology and Art Research program at the University of Plymouth (UK).
 Her choreographic research addresses the theoretical and practical issues of gesture migration, geo-gestures, as well as the body’s memory of both the dancers and the audience.
 Her scientific production takes the form of videodance, interactive staging and writings.